fongc123/notes/Image Processing/Image Compression.md

 \end{align}
 $$

 Huffman's procedure creates the optimal code for a set of symbols and probabilities.
+The code is **instantaneously and uniquely decodable**.
 After code creation, error-free coding and decoding are accomplished by a simple table lookup.

 > [!INFO]
 > In practice, a pre-computed Huffman coding table is used (e.g., JPEG and MPEG).